 Also, you may want to use a bug repellent containing DEET, since it’s effective at keeping ticks away.
 Obviously, you’ll want to make sure you read label directions, or ask your pharmacist or doctor for help when choosing a DEET product – but, in general, insect repellents with DEET are considered safe for kids over two years old when used in proper amounts.
 (And can be used in limited amounts for babies 6 months and up).

-After being in a woody or forested area, check your kids’s scalp, ankles, behind their knees and their armpits.
-Doing a “tick check” for them and yourself is key after playing outside in high-risk areas.
+After being in a woody or forested area, check your kids’s scalp, ankles, behind their knees, and their armpits.
+Doing a “tick check” for them and for you is key after playing outside in high-risk areas.

 If possible, try to take a shower or bath immediately after an outdoor activity to wash away any ticks that have not yet attached.
 You can also put clothes into a dryer on high heat for around an hour to kill any ticks that may be hanging on.

 What to Do if You or Your Child Gets a Tick Bite

 If the tick is attached, don’t try to “burn” it to pull it away from the skin.
 Burning a tick may actually inadvertently cause Lyme bacteria to be injected into the skin.
 If you’ve heard using nail polish or petroleum jelly helps pull it away from your skin, Dr. Sider says not to try those tricks either.

 The safest and most effective way to remove an attached tick is to use your tweezers.

 - Gently but firmly grasp the tick as close to your skin as possible

 - Pull the tick straight out – don’t squeeze the tick as squeezing it can cause Lyme bacteria to be released into your body